FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 image: advice/vendor-lockin/expert-advice-avoiding-authentication-system-lock-in-header-image.png
 category: Authentication
 date: 2022-09-28
-dateModified: 2022-07-28
+dateModified: 2022-09-28
 ---

 Webauthn is a new way to authenticate your users using biometric, secure authentication methods.
 WebAuthn requires something called an authenticator.
 What is an authenticator?
 An authenticator is a hardware or software device that is used to authenticate a user, via biometric or other methods, and that follows certain standards.

-That's a bit tautalogical, isn't it?
+That's a bit tautological, isn't it?
 Well, yes, but read on for more details.
 Also, clowns.

 ## WebAuthn Overview